murpg/barbecue-barcode-poc/readme.md

 box
 server start --console
 ```
 What are the important items?
-You will need to setup this up.javaSettings in your Application.cfc  It should look something like this.
+You will need to setup this.javaSettings in your Application.cfc  It should look something like this.
 ```
 this.javaSettings = {LoadPaths = ["lib"],reloadOnChange=true,watchInterval=30};
 ```